A Książyk House survived the War

 Walenty Książyk and his family was living in this block of ulica Świętokrzyska when the extension of the Ministry was decided.
 He is mentioned in a document that formalizes the government plan on this urban plot.
 This document specifies compensations for residents and private owners.
-We don't know when Walenty decided to relocate in Mokotów but he was living in this Southern area of Warsaw before leaving for France in May 1926.
+We don't know when Walenty decided to relocate in Mokotów, a new elegant area under development in the south of Warsaw.
+There, the family was living ul.
+Falęcka before leaving for France in June 1926.

 Did Jozef Książyk settled at Świętokrzyska 12 when Walenty went to Mokotow?
 In Warsaw, families of siblings or cousins frequently lived in a same kamienica (building).
 We suspect that the two Książyk households who lived in ulica Świętokrzyska had strong connexions.
 Before the war, there was a serious housing crisis in Warsaw.
 Speculation locked the market and the city was overpopulated.
 Frequently, appartments were sold, leased or rented to members of the extended family.